youhaoxi/XploreLab-agent/README.md

 ## 🗞️ News

+- 🛠️ [2025-09-28] Agent auto-generation now ships with companion tooling: describe a capability once and let `Youtu-Agent` build the tool for you.
+[Details](https://tencentcloudadp.github.io/youtu-agent/auto_generation/).
 - 📺 [2025-09-09] We hosted a live sharing the design philosophy and basic usage of `Youtu-Agent`. [[video](https://www.bilibili.com/video/BV1mypqz4EvS)] [[documentation](https://doc.weixin.qq.com/doc/w3_AcMATAZtAPICNLgt3CbnxRWaYWnW4)].
 - 🎁 [2025-09-02] [Tencent Cloud International](https://www.tencentcloud.com/) offers new users of the DeepSeek API **3 million free tokens** (**Sep 1 – Oct 31, 2025**).
 [Try it out](https://www.tencentcloud.com/document/product/1255/70381) for free if you want to use DeepSeek models in `Youtu-Agent`!
 For enterprise agent solutions, also check out [Agent Development Platform](https://adp.tencentcloud.com) (ADP).
 - 📺 [2025-08-28] We hosted a live sharing updates about DeepSeek-V3.1 and how to use it in the `Youtu-Agent` framework. [[video](https://www.bilibili.com/video/BV1XwayzrETi/)] [[documentation](https://doc.weixin.qq.com/doc/w3_AcMATAZtAPICNvcLaY5FvTOuo7MwF)].